marialagunero/secondcodereview/readme.md

 ### Description

-_This page is a survey where you can pick a code language to learn based on your preferences._
+_This page is a survey where you can pick a code language to learn based on your preferences.
+Uses forms and branching._

 ## Program Setup Instructions